 NATIVE SAN FRANCISCAN (ALMOST)

-Anjali Andrea Alban was born in Baltimore, MD. while her father, Jan Alban, was finishing his pediatric residency at Johns Hopkins.
+Angie Alban was born in Baltimore, MD. while her father, Jan Alban, was finishing his pediatric residency at Johns Hopkins.
 He moved the family out to San Francisco to start his 50 year-long career as an "old school" doctor.
-Anjali took her first steps at their home on a bluff overlooking the Pacific Ocean.
-She grew up listening to exotic tales of her Dad's childhood in Shanghai's French Quarter (where his family had fled to from Odessa, Russia in 1927 to escape Stalin's Secret Police).
+Angie took her first steps at their home on a bluff overlooking the Pacific Ocean.
+She grew up listening to exotic tales of her Dad's childhood in Shanghai's French Quarter (where his family had fled from Odessa, Russia in 1927 to escape Stalin's Secret Police).

 SWEET (AND SASSY) SIXTEEN

-Anjali studied Rhetoric at UC Berkeley but yearned to write her first novel.
-She took a "sabbatical" to write full-time, become a natural food retailer, run a marketing firm, and raise up two children.
-After her novel was in contract, she returned to school and received her B.A. cum laude in English/Creative Writing from San Francisco State University.
+Angie studied Rhetoric at UC Berkeley but yearned to write her first novel.
+She took a "sabbatical" to write full-time, become a natural food retailer and caterer, run a marketing firm, and raise up two children.
+After her novel was in contract, she returned to school and received her B.A. summa cum laude in English/Creative Writing from San Francisco State University.